temporalio/cli/temporalcli/commandsmd/commands.md

 temporal operator [command] [subcommand] [options]
 ```

-For example, to view a cluster-by-cluster overview:
+For example, to show information about the Temporal Cluster at the
+default address (localhost):

 ```
 temporal operator cluster describe